 - Basic understanding of using Blockchain as covered in our Intro to Blockchain course.
 You should understand the primary components databases, peer-to-peer networking, consensus, basic cryptography like encryption, signatures, and hashing, and how these components work together to form a blockchain and perform the operations of processing and committing transactions onto an immutable ledger.

-- It is highly recommended to take our Blockchain Management in Hyperledger for System Admins course prior to taking this class.
+- It is highly recommended (but not required) to take our Blockchain Management in Hyperledger for System Admins course prior to taking this class.

 Complete Training Bundle